 A rough idea and specs of your idea won’t do the job.
 You need to tell a story of your idea that connects and generates empathy, giving a meaningful context to your campaign.
 Chances of donor conversion increase once community members are emotionally connected to your startup story.

 Brand Advocates –

 It’s crucial to reach out to the right individuals and ensure that they help you expand your reach further.
-The right engagement strategy ensures that Promoters and Fundraisers are in sync with your venture and furthering your campaigns with social sharing acting as brand advocates.
+The right engagement strategy ensures that Promoters and Fundraisers are in sync with your venture and furthering your campaigns with social sharing by acting as brand advocates.

 Insights & Analytics-

 Your gut feeling might work in most cases but for social media strategy insights work better than intuition.
 Click rate, number of emails opened, messages read — data matters and helps you plan your next course of action.

 Influencer marketing always extends your reach and brings better results.
 If you can connect with an influencer and inspire him to be your social ambassador, you can reach out to a larger and more engaged base of audience.
 People will listen to an established startup head or an erudite personality popular in social circles of the startup ecosystem.

 Opportunities can always be unlocked on crowdfunding platforms and a sound digital marketing strategy is your key to unlocking the potential connection and enabling the desired fundraising.